AriFordsham/GHCWiki/safe-haskell.md

 The design of Safe Haskell involves the following aspects:

-- A safe language dialect of Haskell (as an extension) that provides certain guarantees about the code.
+- A safe language dialect of Haskell that provides certain guarantees about the code.
 Mainly it allows the types to be trusted.
 - A new "safe import" extension to Haskell that specifies the module being imported must be trusted.
 - A definition of "trust" and how it operates, as well as ways of defining and changing the trust of modules and packages.

 ## Safe Language Overview

-As long as no module compiled with -XTrustworthy contains a vulnerability, the goal of the Safe dialect (used through either `-XSafe` or `-XSafeLanguage`) is to guarantee the following properties:
+As long as no module compiled with -XTrustworthy contains a vulnerability, the goal of the Safe dialect (used through `-XSafe`) is to guarantee the following properties:

 - **Referential transparency.**  Functions in the Safe dialect must be deterministic.
 Moreover, evaluating them should have no side effects, and should not halt the program (except by throwing uncaught exceptions or looping forever).